mozilla/standup/README.rst

             SITE_URL = 'http://127.0.0.1:5000'

-        No default.
-You must set this.
+        You have to set this in production, but a default (the above) is supplied for ease-of-development.

     SESSION_SECRET
         Secret string used for creating session variables.
 This can be